NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

   | ***Figure 26**.
 Manage other attachments.* |

 * **Manage Special Relationships.** Allows you to create arbitrary relationships between objects.
-  > Note: This action should be handled with extreme caution, as it may cause damage to the model.
+  > **Warning** This action should be handled with extreme caution, as it may cause damage to the model.

     Figure 27 shows the pop-up window that displays the special relationships that an object has.
 The ![delete relationship](images/release_special_rel_icon.png) button allows you to delete a relationship.